 This teriyaki chicken casserole nails every one the above, and it landed me extra time with a friend.
 KEEPER.

-A few months ago, I discovered the joys of homemade teriyaki sauce.
+A few months ago, I discovered the joys of homemade teriyaki sauce (used in fan-favorites like Teriyaki Chicken).
 Unlike most pre-made teriyaki sauces that are loaded with excesses sugars and fillers, the one I used to make this casserole is made of simple ingredients, mostly sweetened naturally with honey, and comes together in fewer than five minutes.

 Once the teriyaki sauce is ready, the rest of the teriyaki chicken casserole nearly cooks itself.
 The chicken and teriyaki sauce bake together in the casserole dish until the chicken is fall-apart tender and the sauce is thick, sticky, and the sort of thing I frequently burn my tongue tasting right out of the oven.